Stockman-Jr/Word-Shuffle-Game/README.md

 ## Deployment

-This website was deployed to GitHud pages.The steps to deploy are as follows:
+This website was deployed to GitHub pages.The steps to deploy are as follows:
   * In the GitHub repository, navigate to the Settings tab
   * From the source section drop-down menu, select the Master Branch
   * Once the master branch has been selected, the page will be automatically   refreshed with a detailed ribbon display to indicate the successful deployment.